-Man linked to woman last seen at Mariners game will remain in jail
+Man linked to woman last seen at Seattle Mariners game will remain in jail

 The son bit the man’s arm and was eventually able to get out of the SUV and call his father, who lives in Texas, says the probable cause statement.
 His father told him to call 911.
 He did, connecting with a Renton police dispatcher.
 The unknown man drove off in his SUV, and the son hid in some nearby bushes but had a difficult time telling the call-taker what had happened.

-Meanwhile, several other people called 911 to report hearing a vehicle honking its horn at nearly 4 a.m. and a suspicious person hiding in the bushes, the statement says.
+Several other people called 911 to report hearing a vehicle honking its horn at nearly 4 a.m. and a suspicious person hiding in the bushes, the statement says.
 Police arrived and found Martinez-Cosman’s son, who was visibly upset and covered in blood.
 He again had difficulty explaining what happened and was taken to a hospital before he was driven home by a ride-hail driver, the statement says.

 A friend later drove the son to his uncle’s house, where he described the Renton incident and said he hadn’t seen or heard from his mother.